 Escherichia coli (E. coli) are members of a large group of bacterial germs that inhabit the intestinal tract of humans and other warm-blooded animals (mammals, birds).
-Newborns have a sterile alimentary tract, which within two days becomes colonized with E. coli
+Newborns have a sterile alimentary tract, which within two days becomes colonized with E. coli.

 More than 700 serotypes of E. coli have been identified.
 The “O” and “H” antigens on their bodies and flagella distinguish the different E. coli serotypes, respectively.
 The E. coli serotypes that are responsible for the numerous reports of outbreaks traced to the consumption of contaminated foods and beverages are those that produce Shiga toxin (Stx), so called because the toxin is virtually identical to that produced by another bacteria known as Shigella dysenteria type 1 (that also causes bloody diarrhea and hemolytic uremic syndrome [HUS] in emerging countries like Bangladesh) (Griffin & Tauxe, 1991, p.
 60, 73).
 The best-known and most notorious Stx-producing E. coli is E. coli O157:H7.
 It is important to remember that most kinds of E. coli bacteria do not cause disease in humans, indeed, some are beneficial, and some cause infections other than gastrointestinal infections, such urinary tract infections.
 This section deals specifically with Stx-producing E. coli, including specifically E. coli O157:H7.